 "Lanai" means an accessory area to a dwelling or lodging unit, with one or more sides permanently open to the exterior except for a railing or parapet not exceeding four feet in height, with such open side or sides constituting at least twenty-five per cent of the perimeter thereof.
-Lanais are accessible solely from the dwelling or lodging unit to which it is appurtenant and may either be recessed elements with a roof continuous with the building roof, or they may be protruding elements added on to the face of a building;

-"Land use" means a designation of land with approved uses that can legally operate on the lot;
+Lanais are accessible solely from the dwelling or lodging unit to which it is appurtenant and may either be recessed [elements] with a roof [continuous] contiguous with the building roof, or they may be protruding elements added on to the face of a building; "Land use" means a designation of land with approved uses that can legally operate on the lot;

-"Land use ordinance" or "LUO" means the land use ordinance adopted by Ordinance No. 86-96 of the city and county of Honolulu;
+"Land use ordinance" or "LUO" means the land use ordinance adopted by Ordinance No. [86-96] 99-12 of the city and county of Honolulu[+], also referred to as Chapter 21 of the revised ordinances of Honolulu;

-"Landscaping" means site areas containing plants and vegetative growth (such as trees, shrubs, groundcover, and similar) along with non-plant decorative elements (such as stone, pavers, water features, ornate tiles, art, and similar);
+"Landscaping" means site areas containing plants and vegetative growth (such as trees, shrubs, groundcover, and similar) along with non-plant [decorative] elements (such as stone, pavers, water features, ornate tiles, art, and similar);